oracle/graal/docs/reference-manual/native-image/guides/add-logging-to-native-executable.md

    `LoggerHolder.LOGGER` is also initialized at build time and is readily available at runtime, therefore improving the startup time.
    Unless your application needs to process a custom _logging.properties_ configuration file at runtime, this approach is recommended.

-## Initializing a Logger at Runtime
+## Initializing a Logger at Run Time

-The logger can also be initialized at runtime, as shown in the following example.
+The logger can also be initialized at run time, as shown in the following example.

 1. Save the following Java code into a file named _LoggerRunTimeInit.java_, then compile it using `javac`: